Matminator/steen_data_processing_ML/README.md

 frame = load_and_combine_data()
 ```

-his will load the 'components' part of Steen's data processing as a numpy array (np.array).
+This will load the 'components' part of Steen's data processing as a numpy array (np.array).